paul-chunwong/REX_2022_Facial_Expression/README.md

 - Approach: Can we compare the accuracy with facial expression recognition in normal people, and use it as an indicator of the risk first?
 - Provide research literature review, will need to submit it to REX on next week.
 - Find out the limitation of the current research.

+- Investigate and implement other machine learning algorithms that can improve the model’s accuracy with a balance of performance and speed.
+- Ideally, increase the research sample size from ~650 to ~2000 by building more collaborations with the Beijing Tiantan Hospital and an open-source database (for the Beijing Hospital, yes)
+- Identify the population and sample for the study: Will try to increase the current population sample size.

 Abstract:
 - https://docs.google.com/document/d/1dmmE--VwOc0T7PapOv-us6ZdQmqF4DJjhlztl6qpwNU/edit